BET: Uncut: False 'return'

 On August 5, 2015, BET put out a release announcing the block's return on August 11.
 The 'relaunch' of the series proved to be merely a publicity stunt (especially as August 11 was a Tuesday evening compared to the weekend berth Uncut aired in the past), and after an intro with the imagery of Uncut, the actual series in the timeslot was the premiere of the BET revival of Punk'd, which had been announced earlier in the year.

-On February 2021, it was announced that BET Uncut was returning for Valentine's Day weekend, but was another prank by BET.
+In February 2021, it was announced that BET Uncut was returning for Valentine's Day weekend, but was another prank by BET.